 Loveland Pass Lake

 For an easy trek and fresh air, try the short Loveland Pass Lake trail in Arapaho National Forest.
 This hike measures less than 1 mile and takes visitors to a small lake surrounded by mountains.
 Many find this an easy hike, as elevation reaches only 68 feet.
 While on this trail, look for blooming wildflowers and enjoy some solitude.
-Visitors also recommend packing a picnic to enjoy with friends and family.
+Visitors also recommend packing a picnic.

 Keystone Gulch Trail

-Expert hikers and leashed pets will find Keystone Gulch a challenging but rewarding journey through White River National Forest.
+Expert hikers and leashed pets find Keystone Gulch a challenging but rewarding journey through White River National Forest.
 Keystone Gulf has an 18.1-mile loop with an elevation gain of almost 2,800 feet.
-The trail consists of mostly dirt, although hikers will come across a lightly trafficked road, so pay attention to twists and turns.
-Keep an eye out for creeks, waterfalls and mountain views while overlooking the town below.
+The trail consists of mostly dirt, although hikers encounter a lightly trafficked road, so pay attention to twists and turns.
+Keep an eye out for creeks, waterfalls and mountain views overlooking the town below.

-Many may find Dercum Mountain a difficult hike, so take the River Run gondola up the mountain and hike back down the Schoolmarm trail.
+Many may find Dercum Mountain a difficult hike, so take River Run gondola up the mountain and hike back down the Schoolmarm trail.
 In winter, Schoolmarm opens to skiing families, but in the summer this 3.5-mile route welcomes hikers and bikers.
-Most of the downhill trail offers a flat winding decent down the mountain paired with scenic views.
+Most of the downhill trail offers a flat winding decent paired with scenic views.

 Meadow Loop and Ridge Trail